vercel/modelfusion/docs/guide/function/generate-text.md

 When you use chat prompts, you can limit the included messages with the [trimChatPrompt()](/api/modules#trimchatprompt) function.
 It keeps only the most recent messages in the prompt, while leaving enough space for the completion.

-It automatically uses the [context window size](/api/interfaces/TextGenerationModel#contextwindowsize), the [maximum number of completion tokens](/api/interfaces/TextGenerationModel#maxGenerationTokens) and the [tokenizer](/api/interfaces/TextGenerationModel#tokenizer) of the model to determine how many messages to keep.
+It automatically uses the [context window size](/api/interfaces/TextGenerationModel#contextwindowsize), the [maximum number of generation tokens](/api/interfaces/TextGenerationModelSettings#maxgenerationtokens) and the [tokenizer](/api/interfaces/TextGenerationModel#tokenizer) of the model to determine how many messages to keep.
 The system message is always included.

 #### Example